mechanical-ink/calavera-reusable-actions/README.md

 The `auto-merge` reusable action is located in `.github/workflows/auto-merge.yml`.

-> NOTE: This ony auto merges pull requests opened by [Dependabot](https://github.com/dependabot).
+> NOTE: This only auto merges pull requests opened by [Dependabot](https://github.com/dependabot).

 This reusable action depends on the following actions: